 The modifications and improvements to the database structure and its contents explain the significant difference between earlier estimates of total large scale land acquisitions (83.2 million ha for 1217 land deals) provided by the Land Matrix and the new estimates (32.5 million ha for 753 concluded land deals).
 The database now differentiates between intended, concluded and failed deals.
 In addition, the platform reports the implementation status of each deal, including if a project actually becomes operational and eventually starts producing.
 Finally, each piece of information is directly related to its source, allowing the filtering of deals by the type of source and enabling users to themselves judge the reliability of the information.

 As the Land Matrix is a constantly evolving database, conclusions drawn from the data should be tentative.
-Jann Lay, from the GIGA German Institute of Global and Area Studies noted, “The Land Matrix Global Observatory data reveal the importance of capturing the dynamics of large scale land acquisitions, which are not easy to trace.”
+Jann Lay, from the German Institute for Global and Area Studies (GIGA) noted, “The Land Matrix Global Observatory data reveal the importance of capturing the dynamics of large scale land acquisitions, which are not easy to trace.”
 The new dynamic interface offers multiple technical enhancements and innovations, including allowing users to download the entire unfiltered dataset - a significant step towards achieving truly open data.
 An advanced crowdsourcing function enables any user to submit details on land deals, from a single deal to sharing entire datasets.

 Markus Giger from the CDE (Centre for Development and Environment) at the University of Bern said, “We hope for feedback from a wide range of stakeholders.
 More evidence and data is needed to help to continuously update and improve the quality of the data”.